Anatomy 2: Home media

 Anatomy 2 was released on DVD by Columbia TriStar on October 14, 2003, and on May 10, 2004.
 In 2013, it was released on DVD and Blu-ray by Mill Creek Entertainment on May 7 and 14, respectively.

 Reception

-On Rotten Tomatoes the film holds a critic approval rating of 29% based on seven reviews, with an average rating of 4.1/10.
-On Metacritic, the film has a weighted average score of 46 out of 100, based on 5 critics, indicating "Mixed or average reviews".
+On Rotten Tomatoes, the film holds a critic approval rating of 29% based on seven reviews, with an average rating of 4.1/10.
+On Metacritic, the film has a weighted average score of 46 out of 100, based on 5 critics, indicating "mixed or average reviews".

+Film critic Derek Elley reviewed the film, saying that it "goes straight for the jugular rather than slowly building atmosphere."